ermuur/smart-id-documentation/Technical-overview.md

 6. Smart-ID SecureZone - This is the component, which is handling the cryptography tasks and key pair generation on the server-side.
 The SecureZone also requests the cryptographic operations from Smart-ID HSM.
 7. RA - Registration Authority.
 This is the component, which implements the registration processes and performs the Registration Authority duties.
 There are multiple RA-s to correspond to the different registration process variants, for example, on-site registration with human employees, performing the identity proofing and self-service registration portals, which use third-party authentication services.
 8. CA - This is the CA, which is issuing the X.509 certificates for the authentication and signature key pairs.
 There are multiple CA-s to correspond to the different levels of Smart-ID accounts, for example, certificates for the Smart-ID Basic accounts are issued from different CA.
-9. SSCD - Secure Signature Creation Device.
-This is the logical component, consisting of the Smart-ID App Lib and Smart-ID SecureZone and Smart-ID HSM components and which provides same kind of services as the smart-card based SSCDs.
+9. QSCD - Qualified Signature Creation Device.
+This is the logical component, consisting of the Smart-ID App Lib and Smart-ID SecureZone and Smart-ID HSM components and which provides same kind of services as the smart-card based QSCDs.
 It is considered during the security analysis and the Common Criteria evaluation.

 ### Smart-ID public APIs